Skip to content

 The concept of independence for Puerto Rico has recently received increased attention…in the states.

-Independence has never gotten more than 12% of any vote on political status in Puerto Rico, and even this small percentage is possibly inflated by the misperception in Puerto Rico that U.S. citizenship may be preserved in a new nation of Puerto Rico.
-There is no such guarantee.
+Independence has never gotten more than 12% of any vote on political status in Puerto Rico, and even this small percentage is possibly inflated by the misperception in Puerto Rico that U.S. citizenship might be preserved in a new nation of Puerto Rico.
+There is no such guarantee

 No Independence Party candidate has ever won a race for governor or resident commissioner.
 In fact, the Independence Party on the Island is too small to be considered among Puerto Rico’s major political parties.
 The Party’s results are equivalent, numerically, to the popularity in mainland politics of the Green Party or the Libertarians.
 There are also independence movements in California and Texas.